 Visiting your shortlisted aged care homes

-Before you make any decisions, you should visit the homes in person.
+Before making a decision, you should visit the homes in person.
 If you are looking for a home on behalf of someone else, take them too if they are able to come.

-As much as possible, it is important that the aged care home (nursing home) is chosen by, or in close consultation with, the person who will be living there.
+As much as possible, it is important the aged care home is chosen by, or in consultation with, the person who will be living there.
+It is their decision to move, even if they require support to make that decision.

-Remember, visiting an aged care home for the first time can be an emotional and confusing experience.
-There are so many things to consider; many of which will be unfamiliar and some of which might be confronting.
+Remember, visiting an aged care home for the first time can be an emotional and confusing.

-It will help to have a checklist of things to look for, topics to cover and questions to ask, to take with you when you visit see 7.3 Ask the right questions when you visit.
+Take a checklist of things to look for, topics to cover and questions to ask.
+See 7.3 Ask the right questions when you visit.

 Organise a tour of an aged care home

-Phone first - To ensure you get the most out of your visit, call the home first and make an appointment.
+Phone or email first - To ensure you get the most out of your visit, call or email the home first and make an appointment.
 You can always request a personal tour at a time that is convenient to you, including outside of normal business hours.
 Simply dropping in without setting up a time might not give you the best result.

 Make a time – Some aged care homes offer group tours at particular times.
 Some host regular coffee-mornings or ‘open-evenings’ where people can visit and meet residents and their families and talk to staff.